pikipity/Stimulus-stimulus_transfer_based_on_time-frequency-joint_representation_SSVEP_BCIs/README.markdown

         sh ./DownloadData.sh
         ```

-2. This simulation requires the following matlab toolboxes:
+2. The following matlab toolboxes are required:

     + v2.1 MATLAB version of [Toolbox for Adaptive Fourier Decomposition](https://github.com/pikipity/Toolbox-for-Adaptive-Fourier-Decomposition): The proposed stimulus-stimulus method requires this toolbox.
 If the version is lower than v2.1, the MAFD is not supported.
 So the version **MUST** be higher than or equal to v2.1.
     + To plot results, the following toolboxes are required.
 If you do not need to plot results, the following toolboxes are not needed.